charmed-kubernetes/kubernetes-docs/pages/k8s/kata.md

 ### Deploying to AWS

 A convenient way to try Charmed Kubernetes with Kata Containers is to deploy it to AWS.
+A special AWS instance type is required to provide the necessary virtualisation support.
-Because of the virtualisation requirements highlighted above, using Kata Containers on AWS requires that a special instance type be used.
-To deploy Charmed Kubernetes with Kata Containers on AWS, write the following overlay to a file:
+To deploy Charmed Kubernetes with Kata Containers on AWS, write the following overlay to a file or [download it here][kata-aws-overlay.yaml]:

 ```yaml
 applications: